tisyang/ntripcaster_bin/README.md

 5. By default, ntrip servers password is admin.
 The program support multiple servers passwords and mountpoint control, this can be set by config file.

 ## Source Code
 The program is written in C, using libev.
-The source code is not open source for now.
+The source code open source, see https://github.com/lazytinker/ntripcaster
-If you need the source code, you can purchase a copy of it.